 This past spring, one of my clients experienced a higher-than-usual 9.5% no-show rate at their gala.
 If all of the no-shows had been seated together (they weren't), it would have amounted to over three empty tables.
 A significant number of no-shows impacts your benefit auction.
 First, you've likely already paid for the food so that is an incurred expense.
 Second, fewer guests means fewer people to bid on merchandise.
 Third, if it's obvious there are a number of guests missing, it may have a ...
 Read On >

-Does a fund a need hurt your live auction proceeds?
+Does a paddle-raise hurt your live auction proceeds?

-One of the first questions I'm asked if a group is conducting it's first fund a need (also called an appeal, mission moment, and a dozen other names), "Don't you think that we'll make less money in the live auction or the silent auction if we also conduct an appeal?"
+If a group is conducting its first paddle raise (also called a fund a need, mission moment, and other names) "Don't you think that we'll make less money in the live auction or the silent auction if we also conduct an appeal?"
 No, I don't.
-Nor has that proven to be the case at any of the 50 auctions I conduct onsite annually.
+Nor has that proven to be the case at any of the auctions I conduct onsite annually.
 Instead, my client just raises more money.
 We raise the same or similar live auction revenue.
-We raise the same or similar ...
+We raise the same or similar silent auction revenue.
+And by adding in ...
 Read On >

 Should the People You Serve Be Invited to Your NonProfit Auction?